HEMIFACIAL SPASM

 The symptoms of hemifacial spasm typically begin as mild twitches or contractions and may gradually worsen over time.
 Common symptoms include:

-• Tiredness or discomfort from repetitive muscle contractions.
+• Discomfort from frequent muscle contractions.

 Causes of Hemifacial Spasm